-TAKE WITH YOU THE HOSPITAL THE SURGICAL PROCEDURE When the surgical team is ready, you will be taken to the operating room.
-The surgery may be performed through a mid-vastus (through the front) or a vastus (off to the side) approach to the knee joint.
+TAKE WITH YOU THE HOSPITAL THE SURGICAL PROCEDURE When the surgical team is ready, you'll be taken to the operating room.
+The surgery may be done through a mid-vastus (through the front) or a vastus (off to the side) approach to the knee joint.
 The damaged bone is removed from the articulating surfaces of both the femur (thigh bone) and tibia (shin bone) so that the new metal prosthesis can be fitted.
 After the new joint is in place, skin incisions are closed with staples, stitches, or surgical glue.
 THE DAY OF YOUR OPERATION The surgical procedure usually takes 1 to 2 hours.
-Surgery will begin with pre-surgical preparation followed by monitoring in the recovery room.
+Surgery will begin with pre-surgical preparation and followed by monitoring in the recovery room.
 The time away from your room will be longer than the operation due to time needed for your preparation for surgery, administration of anaesthesia and monitoring as you recover from the anaesthesia.
-Care is taken to relieve pain that may occur after surgery and regular checks will be made by the nurses.
-AFTER THE OPERATION Doctors, nurses and therapists will take care of your recovery by defining the most suitable rehabilitation programme for you and accompanying you through the gradual recovery process.
-Rehabilitation may begin the day of the operation, subject to your doctor's recommendations.
-However, you will progress to weight bearing activities as tolerated and may discontinue assistive devices as your comfort level improves, always following your doctor's recommendations. - A complete list of your routine medication including dosage, times and your x-rays - 2 All papers for hospital admission including a copy of insurance cards (if applicable in your country) - 3 Any equipment (crutches, stockings, etc.) ordered for you by your doctor
+Careful measures will be taken to relieve pain that may occur after the surgery.
+Regular checks will be made by the nurses.
+AFTER THE OPERATION Doctors, nurses and therapists will take care of your recovery by defining the most suitable rehabilitation program for you and accompanying you through the gradual recovery process.
+Rehabilitation may begin the day of the operation, subject to your doctor's approval.
+However, you will progress to weight bearing activities as tolerated and may discontinue assistive devices as your comfort level improves, always following your doctor's prescriptions. - A complete list of your routine medications including doses, times and your x-rays - 2 All papers for hospital admission including a copy of insurance cards - 3 Any equipment (crutches, stockings, etc.) ordered for you by your doctor

 6-TAKING CARE OF Y

 LONG TERM CARE OF YOUR NEW KNEE

-Follow your orthopaedic surgeon's instructions carefully to minimise any potential complications which may affect your recovery.
+Follow your orthopedic surgeon's instructions carefully to minimize any potential complications which may affect your recovery.
 These complications are quite infrequent and some simple rules can dramatically reduce their likelihood.

 DON'T FORGET

 - Lead a healthy and active life.

 - 2 In case of fever, throat inflammation, pulmonary inflammation or similar, tell your physician that you have a knee implant.

 - 3 Undergo regular general check-ups.

 OUR NEW KNEE

-If you have any concerns about your new knee, do not hesitate to contact your physician and, finally, ...
+If you have any concerns about your new knee, don't hesitate to contact your physician and, finally, ...

 ...enjoy your new knee!